Vaccination Status Reporting Regulation FAQ

 - Who has the authority (power) to ask my child to stay home from school if there is a disease outbreak?

 A medical health officer has the power to have a student removed from school whose health condition may put the health or well-being of other students at risk.
-For example, an unimmunized child who is at risk of getting a vaccine-preventable disease and spreading it to others.
+An example is an unimmunized child who is at risk of getting a vaccine-preventable disease and spreading it to others.
 Under the School Act, schools must ensure that learning continues for students who cannot attend school.
 These students will have lesson plans and activities sent home.

 - What if my child cannot be immunized due to a medical reason?